14 bad habits you should outgrow by your 30s

 He only texted you four kissy faces at the end of his sentence, when you sent him seven!
 What could it mean?
 You’re too darn busy for this!
 Let your 30s be a time of openness and honesty with someone you’re interested in, as opposed to “who texted last?” playing-it-cool games.

-And remember, all of the above aren’t hard and fast rules.
-Sometimes we all drink a little too much, neglect our laundry, or have mini-freak outs over a crush — at any and every age!
-But many of the above tips will actually make you feel healthier, happier, and less stressed on a daily basis — and what better reward than that?
+Remember, all of the above aren’t hard and fast rules.
+Sometimes we all drink a little too much, neglect our laundry, or have mini-freak outs over a crush—at any and every age.
+But many of the above tips will actually make you feel healthier, happier, and less stressed on a daily basis—and what better reward than that?